ramvilsil/.net/README.md

-# .NET Projects
+# .NET Exercises

-### About

-This repository consists of a practice exercises developed with .NET
+Programming with the .NET Framework & .NET Core

 ## Contents

 - Car Insurance (ASP.NET MVC Web App)
-  - Uses the database first approach with Entity Framework
+  - CRUD application with the database first approach.
+Used Entity Framework to generate models, views, and controllers.

 - Code to Database (.NET Console App)
-  - Uses the code first approach to generate a database with Entity Framework
+  - Used the code first approach to generate a database with Entity Framework

 - Deployed Web App (ASP.NET Core Web App)
-  - Deployed with Azure through Visual Studio
+  - Practiced deploying a web app with Azure

+## Images